nathaneltitane/l2cu/README.md

 L²CU supports the standard 'single-part' model file extension (ldr) and the multipart data, or model assembly file extension (mpd).

-It offers several features amongst which rendering and exporting your models: this is particularly interesting since it can turn your creations into image and 3D content (standard 3D formats), letting you publish and share them without compromising your build information (if you do not wish to share the actual model file).
+In addition to the stream editing features, it also offers rendering and exporting your models: this is particularly interesting since it can turn your creations into image and 3D content (standard 3D formats), letting you publish and share them without compromising your build information (if you do not wish to share the actual model file).

-You can also tweak or rework the utility's functions to match your preferences or work with certain meta tags commonly found in the model files (used by modern editors such as LeoCAD) and format them just the way you'd like.
+You can also tweak or rework the utility's functions to match your preferences.

-In short, L²CU is split into several functions to make the most out of your LDraw model files.

-You can:
+In short, with L²CU you can:
 - render your models
 - export your models (to various 3D standard formats)
 - modify your models(color, part or part with a specific color)